-Half of Seattle’s homeless-services providers miss performance targets, face penalties
+Seattle homeless services providers show mixed results, some to face penalties

 Ending months of speculation and pleas from service providers, city officials said Friday that Seattle would impose financial penalties for missing contracted goals intended to boost the number of people who found "permanent exits" from homelessness.

-Seattle homeless-service providers are helping more homeless people off the streets this year, but half of them fell short of new performance targets in their contracts, according to data released on Friday.
+Seattle homeless-service providers are helping more homeless people off the streets this year than last, but 35 percent fell short of new performance targets in their contracts, according to data released on Friday.

-City officials said Friday that Seattle would impose financial penalties for missing contracted goals intended to boost the number of people who found “permanent exits” from homelessness, ending months of speculation and pleas from service providers who asked city to reconsider how performance figures are calculated.
+City officials said Friday that Seattle would impose financial penalties for missing contracted goals intended to boost the number of people who found “permanent exits” from homelessness, ending months of speculation among service providers, some of which have previously asked city to reconsider how performance figures are calculated.

-Interim Seattle Human Services Director Jason Johnson acknowledged that there’s vast room for improvement for some agencies, but said some of the city’s strategies for addressing homelessness – including rental voucher, diversion and transitional housing programs – showed significant improvement, and were evidence that Seattle’s new approach is on the right track.
+Interim Seattle Human Services Director Jason Johnson acknowledged that there’s room for improvement for some agencies, but said some of the city’s strategies for addressing homelessness – including rental voucher, diversion and transitional housing programs – showed significant improvement, and were evidence that Seattle’s new approach is on the right track.
+Around 65 percent of all agencies are meeting their performance goals.

 · Find out more about Project Homeless